History-Aware and Dynamic Client Contribution in Federated Learning: Preliminaries: FL and Shapley Value

 The server preforms a federated aggregation on received local gradients $ \{\gradient^{(\epoch)}_{\client}\}_{\client \in \clients^{(\epoch)}} $ to derive a global model in each epoch.
-For example, the FedAvg algorithm performs the aggregation~\cite{fedavg} by weighing the local gradients with the relative fraction of local data size.
+For example, the FedAvg algorithm performs the aggregation by weighing the local gradients with the relative local data size~\cite{fedavg}.
+In fact, FedAvg aggregates local models instead of local gradients, which is mathematically equivalent.

-We consider a \textit{utility function} $ \eval(\flmodel, \validdataset) \in \mathbb{R} $ to evaluate the FL model $ \flmodel $ on a hold-out validation dataset $ \validdataset $.
-We assess the client contributions on the basis of how much they contribute on $ \eval $.
-In practice, $ \eval $ can be multi-dimensional, such as model loss, accuracy, performative-fairness~\cite{zezulka2023performativity}, demographic-fairness~\cite{papadaki2022minimax}, or a combination of them.
-For simplicity, we use $ \eval(\flmodel) $ to denote the utility when it is clear from the context.
+We consider a \textit{utility function} $ \eval(\flmodel, \validdataset) \in \mathbb{R} $ to evaluate $ \flmodel $ on a hold-out validation dataset $ \validdataset $.
+The utility function can be multi-dimensional, such as model loss, accuracy, performative-fairness~\cite{zezulka2023performativity}, demographic-fairness~\cite{papadaki2022minimax}, or their combination.
+We use $ \eval(\flmodel) $ to denote the utility when it is clear from the context.